Sourdough starter not rising? Is something else going wrong? This post addresses common sourdough starter issues.

 Sourdough starter lid

-Cover your starter with a loosely balanced lid, plastic wrap, or use a cloth.
+Cover your starter with a loosely balanced lid, or plastic wrap, or use a cloth.
 This will help to stop it from drying out and allow gases to escape.

 Sometimes the top of a starter will dry out.
-Pull off the dried top and use what's underneath.
+Pull off the dried top and use what’s underneath.
 This can happen in a really warm environment.
-You can avoid this by placing it in a humid spot to rise, or using a lid that can trap moisture, like compostable plastic wrap or a beeswax wrap.
+You can avoid this by placing it in a humid spot to rise, or using a lid that can trap moisture, like compostable plastic wrap or beeswax wrap.

 A yogurt maker makes a great humid rising spot for a starter.
 Fill the yogurt maker with warm water and let the starter rise in there.